 Diamond with artificially enhanced color is a natural diamond that has been subjected to radiation from high-energy electronic particles.

-In the remote area of Australia East Kimberly is located the Argyle mine, which is the largest producer of diamonds with champagne color.
+In the remote area of Australia, East Kimberly has located at the Argyle mine, which is the largest producer of diamonds with champagne color.
 The colors of champagne of the diamonds from slightly golden amber to champagne and rich deep colors of cognac are natural and are caused by different elements with very low presence in the diamond itself and also by some crystal violations.

-A little known fact is that the diamonds exist naturally in many more colors than most of the other precious stones.
+A little-known fact is that diamonds exist naturally in many more colors than most of the other precious stones.